Showcase

 Adrienne Stewart Adrienne Stewart

-Case Study Mainline Wellness + Iron for Health
+Case Study: Mainline Wellness + Iron for Health

 We know we work with the best clients, which makes collaborative success a breeze.
 In the case of Mainline Wellness, we are proud to have helped significantly increase awareness and understanding of IV iron therapy among both patients and healthcare providers.
 We met the objectives of improving access, building trust, and enhancing the clinic’s credibility - and the ultimate acquisition of Mainline Wellness by TELUS Health validated the strategy's long-term success.